gStarhigh/pro4/README.md

 #### Footer

 The footer follows the same principle as the navbar, however with different links.
+The footer also contains 2 external links that will open in a new tab.
+Those are to Facebook, and to Instagram.

 If the user is logged in, they will see the following links: "Home, About, Contact, My Bookings and Logout".
     <details>